idvorkin/idvorkin.github.io/_d/SustainableWork.md

     - If working in an unsustainable manner will burn out
     - Need to set and remember my boundaries

 XXX: What is the call to action?
 -->

 <!-- Why?
 On your death bed -->

-Imagine being on your deathbed, in one of the last conversations you'll ever have with your grown up child.
-Notice the heaviness in your heart as you describe your regrets.
-Do you want those regrets to include "I wish I spent less time at work ", "I wish I spent more time with my family", "I wish I made time to take care of my health"?
+Imagine being on your deathbed, having one of your final conversations with your grown up child.
+Feel your shoulders tense as you describe your regrets.
+Do you want to be saying "I wish I spent less time at work ", "I wish I spent more time with my family", "I wish I made time to take care of my health"?

 I don't, and I bet you don't either.